amibenson/solidity-qa/Solidity-QA.md

 For public state variable, Solidity automatically creates a getter function.

 internal − Internal functions/Variables can only be used internally or by derived contracts.

+<b>Tip:</b> State variables without a specified visibility are internal by default.

 ## (2) Approximately, how large can a smart contract be?